Jbleezy/BO1-Reimagined/README.md

 ### Teleporters (Der Riese)
 * Teleporters now kill zombies on any round
+* Guranteed teleporter powerup when first linking teleporter
+* Powerup spawned from teleporters stays on the map until picked up or a new teleporter powerup spawns

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deal damage to players